statechannels/go-nitro/docs/protocol-tutorial/0030-outcomes.md

 - an `allocationType` identifier
 - optional `metadata`

 The `allocationType` identifier is usually set to 0, meaning "simple".

+### Simple Allocations

-Simple allocations do not have any `metadata`.
+Simple allocations do not have any `metadata`, and allow for funds to be moved on-chain using the `transfer` method.
+See the section on [defunding](./0080-defunding-a-channel.md).

 ### Guarantees

 When `allocationType` is set to `guarantee`, funds cannot be transferred in the usual way.
 Instead, they may be moved to another channel on chain using the `reclaim` method.
 This is explained further in the section on virtual channels.
+See the section on [defunding](./0080-defunding-a-channel.md).

 ## Destinations